How To Cut Your Trauma Bonds After A Toxic Breakup

 It’s a confusing mix of love, fear, and dependency that can feel impossible to escape from.

 Breaking free starts with recognizing and accepting how it has trapped you in the relationship.
 Frankly, the realization process is painful, but it is the first step toward healing.
-Do you know how to take control away from a narcissist before they break up?

 The main problem with breakups in trauma-bonded relationships is that you have strong urges to go back into the abusive relationship.